-The overwhelming maleness of the story also hurts it in the long run, notwithstanding the fact that it’s all narrated by Frank and he’s isn’t interested in much outside of his work.
-As Russell’s wife Carrie, Narducci has some brilliant moments early on, mainly in car trip flashbacks, passive-aggressively hassling her husband to make Frank, the driver, pull over so that she can smoke; but she becomes a non presence after that.
-Kurtzuba (as Frank’s wife Mary) and Anna Paquin (as the grown-up version of his daughter Peggy, who saw a lot of things she shouldn’t have) are largely mute, at times nearly ghostly presences.
+The overwhelming maleness of the story also hurts it in the long run, notwithstanding the intentionality of this choice (the film is narrated entirely by Frank, and he’s barely interested in life outside of his work in a world of men).
+As Russell’s wife Carrie, Narducci has brilliant moments early on, mainly in car trip flashbacks, passive-aggressively hassling her husband to make Frank, the driver, pull over so she can smoke; but she becomes a non-presence after that.
+Kurtzuba (as Frank’s wife Mary) and Anna Paquin (as the grown-up version of his daughter Peggy, who saw many things she shouldn’t have) are largely mute, almost ghostly presences.
 There’s nothing innately unaccceptable about stories focusing mainly on men (or women, as in the current “Hustlers”).
-But at the same time, I don’t think it’s a coincidence that Scorsese’s two greatest Mafia pictures, “GoodFellas” and “Casino,” carve out substantial space for wives, girlfriends, mothers and daughters, and feature indelible lead performances by actresses (respectively, Lorraine Bracco in “GoodFellas” and Sharon Stone in “Casino”) that energize and transform the material, exploding the hero’s lives like the bombs that roast so many vintage cars in “The Irishman.”
+But at the same time, I don’t think it’s a coincidence that Scorsese’s two greatest Mafia pictures, “GoodFellas” and “Casino,” carve out substantial space for wives, girlfriends, mothers and daughters, and feature indelible lead performances by actresses (respectively, Lorraine Bracco in “GoodFellas” and Sharon Stone in “Casino”) that energize and transform the material, exploding the hero’s lives like the bombs that roast vintage cars in “The Irishman.”

-As for the de-aging technology, it's not quite there yet—I don't think it's been there yet in any movie, though your mileage will vary—but if the results are sometimes distracting in "The Irishman," they're no more distracting than, say, Pesci and De Niro playing twenty-something versions of themselves in "GoodFellas."
-Scorsese never gets too hung up on that kind of thing anyway, so here, as in his other epics, it's best just to roll with it.
+As for the de-aging technology, it's not there yet.
+I don't think it's been there yet in any movie, though your mileage will vary.
+But if the results are sometimes distracting in "The Irishman," they're no more distracting than, say, then-fortysomething Pesci and De Niro in "Goodfellas" playing twenty-something versions of themselves.
+And Scorsese never gets too hung up on that kind of thing anyway—he's legendary for letting obvious continuity errors slide because he's more interested in continuity of tone and emotion—so here, as in his other epics, it's best to just roll with it.

-That having been said, those who worried that Scorsese was dipping into the Sunday gravy one too many times will be reassured by the tonal originality of what’s been achieved here.
-More so than any other Scorsese crime picture—and this is saying a lot—“The Irishman” confirms him as one of the greatest living comedy directors who isn’t usually described as such, and De Niro as one of the great scene-stealing straight men.
-His byplay with Pacino, Pesci, Keitel and all the rest is masterfully acted and edited by Thelma Schoonmaker.
+All that having been said, anyone who worried that Scorsese was dipping into the Sunday gravy one too many times will be reassured by the tonal originality of what’s been achieved here.
+More so than any other Scorsese crime picture—and this is saying a lot—“The Irishman” confirms him as one of the greatest living comedy directors who isn’t described as such, and De Niro as one of the great scene-stealing straight men.
+His byplay with Pacino, Pesci, Keitel and all the rest is masterfully acted and edited by Schoonmaker.
 Much of it is a gangland “Who’s on first?” routine, or the “Joey Scala/Joey Clams” exchange between Keitel and De Niro in “Mean Streets."
 Zaillian’s script is filled to bursting with quotable lines.
-And every few minutes you get a marvelous bit of character-based comedy acting, such as Frank’s blank-faced concentration as he plots their long car trip on a map with a red Sharpie marker, or a mad-eyed Hoffa glaring at a nemesis during a union awards banquet while slicing into a bloody steak.
+And every few minutes you get a marvelous bit of character-based comedy acting, such as Frank’s blank-faced concentration as he plots their long car trip on a map with a red Sharpie marker, or a wild-eyed Hoffa glaring at a nemesis during a union awards banquet while sawing though a bloody steak.

-But the net effect is more unsettling and melancholia-inducing than you might have expected.
-Frank’s storytelling aligns him with some of the most mesmerizing unreliable narrators in Scorsese’s voice-over-heavy career.
-It’s in the relationship between what the film shows us and what Frank tells us—as well as the relationship between the deadpan comedy that comprises probably 95% of the movie’s 209-minute running time and the intrigue and violence that fills out the rest—that Scorsese’s preoccupations seem to reside.
+The net effect is more unsettling and melancholia-inducing than you might have expected.
+Frank’s storytelling aligns him with the most mesmerizing unreliable narrators in Scorsese’s voice-over-heavy career.
+As in so many Scorsese films, what matters most is the relationship between this movie and its audience.
+It's about the difference between what the film shows us and how Frank describes it: the words and tone he chooses, and—most strikingly—what decides to gloss over, or present without comment.

 How much agency, how much moral choice, how much say, do we truly have in our lives?
 Is a sin still a sin if we don’t recognize the concept of sin, or lend credence the idea that some deeds are innately right and others innately wrong?
-Does it even make sense to distinguish between murder and killing, between gangsterism and warfare that’s practiced by nations.
-Or are these constructs designed by authority figures, intended to sanction acts approved by the state and condemn them when practiced outside its purview?
+Does it make sense to distinguish between murder and killing, or gangland mayhem and warfare as practiced by nations?
+Or are these just mental constructs designed by authority figures, meant to sanction acts approved by the state and condemn them when practiced outside its purview?
 Is Frank a sociopath who is a great killer because he doesn’t feel emotions or have relationships in the way that most people do?
-(De Niro italicizes so little of Frank, we often don’t know what Frank thinks of the things he does.)
+(De Niro italicizes so little of Frank that we often don’t know what Frank thinks of the things he does.)
 Or is it possible that violence, even killing/murder, is just one more type of activity, forbidden by rules of most societies, yet still widely practiced, and compatible with friendship, love, and loyalty?
 Are a killer’s tears at losing a friend or loved one counterfeit, a performance of grief?
 Is his smile on his wedding day a performance of love?
 And even if these are performances, what’s the substantive difference between performing feelings and experiencing them?
 Is it different from deciding to become a soldier or a mobster, then being accepted as that thing, and eventually feeling as if you are that thing?